-The following Tax guidance note Produced in partnership with Jenny Doak of Vinson & Elkins RLLP provides comprehensive and up to date legal information covering:
+The following Tax practice note produced in partnership with Jenny Doak of Weil Gotshal & Manges LLP provides comprehensive and up to date legal information covering:

-The economic climate can lead to instances of distressed debt portfolios changing hands.
-In such a climate, typically banks seek to reduce their balance sheet exposure to struggling businesses or individuals, while private equity and other funds see opportunities to make a profit from the purchase and subsequent realisation or repayment of the debt in distressed portfolios.
+Certain economic climates can mean distressed debt portfolios changing hands.
+In such climates, banks typically seek to reduce their balance sheet exposure to struggling businesses or individuals, while private equity and other funds see opportunities to make a profit from the purchase and subsequent realisation or repayment of the debt in distressed portfolios.

 This Practice Note outlines the tax issues which should be considered where a portfolio of distressed debt is acquired.
 In this Practice Note, distressed debt is referred to as non-performing loans (NPLs).
 Example of NPLs could include, for example, residential mortgage loans or corporate debt.